dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 (b) Ball Dahlias

-1. All ball dahlias should be ball-shaped but the tendency towards flatness on the face of the larger cultivars may be tolerated and a reasonable latitude may be allowed.
+1. All ball dahlias should be ball-shaped but the tendency towards flatness on the face of the larger cultivars may be tolerated and reasonable latitude may be allowed.

 2. The florets should be symmetrically arranged and should dress back to the stem to complete the ball shape of the bloom.
 The florets should be compact and dense at the centre.